AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/migration/android/migrate-to-2x.md

 }
 ```

-Save the `build.gradle` file and select `Sync Project with Gradle Files` in Android Studio to download the 2.x SDKs
+Save the `build.gradle` file and select `Sync Project with Gradle Files` in Android Studio to download the 2.x SDKs.

 #### Manual library import